7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Manage-Identities-And-Governance/Azure-Administration-Azure-Roles-And-RBAC.md

 [List Azure role definitions - Azure RBAC | Microsoft Learn](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-definitions-list)

 Considerations:
-- job role vs resposibitilies, work scenarios - taskes - and miminum requriement necessary
+- job role vs responsibilities, work scenarios - tasks - and minimum requirement necessary
 - Scope of permissions
 - Builtin is better most of the time than custom - custom creates security overhead!
 - Assignments are also Deny not just allow - a deny assignment attaches a set of deny actions to a user, group, or service principal at a particular scope for the purpose of denying access.